Mark Kerr (fighter): In popular culture

 Kerr on the red carpet at the 2025 Toronto International Film Festival.

 In 2002, HBO aired a documentary titled The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr, directed by John Hyams, which dealt with the life and career of Mark Kerr.
 The program chronicles Kerr's addiction to painkillers and the "no holds barred" aspect of early mixed martial arts competition.
 Kerr's then-girlfriend, Dawn Staples, and mixed-martial artists Bas Rutten, Kevin Randleman and Mark Coleman also appear in the film.
 Rutten states during the documentary that due to Kerr's ability to end fights quickly, the Pride tournament directors were removing all of Kerr's 'weapons' (notably head-butts and knees to the head of a grounded opponent) in an attempt to make the fights last longer for television and crowd satisfaction.

 On December 13, 2023, it was announced that A24 would produce a biopic of Kerr titled The Smashing Machine, borrowing its title from the HBO documentary.
 Dwayne Johnson stars as Kerr, and Emily Blunt stars as Staples, with Benny Safdie as the director.
 The film was released on October 3, 2025.

 Personal life

 Kerr married Dawn Staples in 2000.
-The couple share a son.
-By 2015, Kerr and Staples were no longer together.
+The couple have a son, born in 2005.
+Kerr and Staples separated in 2006, divorcing soon after.
+In 2023, Kerr married fitness consultant Franci Alberding.
+The couple run a fitness company called "Absoulute Wellness".

 As of 2010, Kerr considered himself "99.9 percent retired" and was pursuing a degree with an eye on pharmaceutical sales.
 As of 2015, he was working at a Toyota dealership.

 In June 2019 on a GoFundMe page, Kerr revealed that he had been battling peripheral neuropathy since 2016.